cunrein/oa-elevator/README.md

 Basic assumptions:
 1. All coordinates are in Euclidian space.
 2. Pick up and drop off are assumed in the floors to visit.
+3. The time constant is hard coded (could have uses and init file but that was a lot of work for a simple program).

 Implementation specific details of each elevator is in the description.